 Click here for details about the EMT Certification exams.

-Step 5: Get your name put on the National EMT Registry
+Step 5: Get Licensed and Get on EMT Registry